thomasabishop/eolas/zk/Cron.md

 ## `cronie`

 In Arch Linux I use `cronie` for cron jobs.
 (There is no cron service installed by default).
-Install `cronie` and then enable it in systemd with: lorem ipsum dolar sit avedfdfdfdfd dfdfdfdfdfdfd dfdfdfdfdfdfdfdfdfdf
+Install `cronie` and then enable it in systemd with:

 ```bash
 systemctrl enable --now cronie.service